JavyMB/js-cli/README.md

 # js-cli
-A Javascript CLI utility,  create a new kick started project , add easily webpack and manage versioning easily
+A Javascript CLI utility,  create a new quick project , add easily webpack and manage versioning easily